Automations

 Section titled “Interval schedule”Set a number of hours (1–168).
 The automation runs repeatedly at that interval.

-Model and reasoning overrides
+Agent, model, and reasoning

-- Reasoning effort — Set to Low, Medium, High, or Max to control how much the AI “thinks” before responding.
+- Reasoning effort — Optional.
+Set to Low, Medium, High, or Max to control how much the AI “thinks” before responding.

 Running an automation manually